hotosm/learnosm/_posts/en/mobile-mapping/0900-12-27-osmtracker.md

 -  **Default photo source** Generally you will take photo's with the camera through this app., but you can chose to use photo's already on the phone.
 -  **Screen always on** Select this if you are constantly clicking on buttons, taking photo's, or making voice recordings - if you're not, then leave it blank so you have to switch the screen on each time, which uses less battery.
 -  **Main screen graphic theme** Options to change the contrast & screen brightness if you are having problems viewing the buttons.
 -  **Button Presets** You can design & install your own set of buttons & choose to have them displayed using this option.
-For a full description of this function, [clck here](/en/mobile-mapping/osmtracker/#button-presets).
+For a full description of this function, [see below](/en/mobile-mapping/osmtracker/#button-presets).
 -  **Background map** By pressing and holding on a recorded track, if this feature is selected, you may display the track, and the app will download OpenStreetMap data as a background.
   > This does require a data connection to download the map.
 You do not need to use this function unless you wish to.
 -  **Map Tile Provider** If you've elected to download map data as a background when you display the map, you can chose which version of the map to use as a background.
 -  **Orientation**  Do you want the screen to rotate, or use it in landscape or portrait?